Casperita Pumpkin (F1 Hybrid 77 Days)

-Cute and tiny, 1-1 ½ lb, white pumpkins with deep, smooth ridges.
-It is easy to grow and has edible flesh, similar to an acorn squash, plus they make great fall decorations.
-We love growing tiny pumpkins; they tend not hog too much garden space, are not back-breaking to pick and still gives you that autumn time vibe, even if you don't grow any other type pumpkins or have enough space.
+The Casperita Pumpkin is cute and tiny, 1-1 ½ lb, white pumpkins with deep, smooth ridges.
+It is easy to grow and has edible flesh, similar to an acorn squash, plus it makes great fall decorations.
+We love growing the Casperita Pumpkin; it tends to not hog too much garden space, is not back-breaking to pick and still gives you that autumn time vibe, even if you don't grow any other type of pumpkins or have enough space.
 Intermediate resistance to powdery mildew.

 Germination: 7-10 days